sighupio/fury-kubernetes-opa/README.md

 2. Gatekeeper's configuration CRD (exempt at Gatekeeper global configuration level)
 3. Constraint definition (exempt at constraint level)

-Method `1` has the advantage that API requests for the namespace won't be sent to the webhook.
+Method `1` has the advantage that API requests for the exempted namespaces won't be sent to the webhook.
+Exemption for this method works via 2 mechanisms: 1. a [label selector](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) at the webhook configuration and 2. a flag `--exempt-namespace=<ns>` in Gatekeeper's launch command.

-The following namespaces are already included as `--exempt-namespace` in the default deployment:
+The following namespaces are already included as `--exempt-namespace` flags for Gatekeeper in the default deployment:

 - `kube-node-lease`
 - `kube-public`